hardcamls/zprize/msm-test.md

 You need the .awsxclbin file from the build box - usually the easiest way is to download this from the s3 bucket or scp it over.

-# MSM FPGA Test Harness
+## MSM FPGA Test Harness

-This is modified version of the GPU test harness for testing our FPGA msm design.
+We include a modified version of the [GPU MSM test harness](https://github.com/z-prize/test-msm-gpu) for testing and benchmarking our FPGA design.
 A feature we added is the ability to load test data from file using an environment variable `TEST_LOAD_DATA_FROM`.

-## A Note about Points Representation

 As the original GPU test harness expected the points returned by the FPGA to be in projective form.
 We modified our host driver code to convert our result point to this form.

-The input and output points Basefield values are all in (or expected to be in) montgomery space (montgomery here refers to montgomery multiplication).
+The input and output points Basefield values are all in (or expected to be in) montgomery form (montgomery here refers to montgomery multiplication).
 This is also some extra work that we are required to do in precomputation and during evaluation, as we don't represent our points internally in montgomery space.